In this excerpt from my book The United Church, I provide brief background on Romans as I prepare to take a closer look at Romans 5.

 OVERVIEW OF ROMANS

-To understand the passage at hand, we must appreciate where it fits within the overall flow of Romans.
+To understand Romans 5:18-21, we must appreciate where it fits within the overall flow of Romans.
 It is therefore important to trace Paul’s overarching theme from beginning to end.

 Opening with a brief introduction, Paul provides the letter’s foundational statement in 1:16–17: